Saturn L-Series

-The Saturn L series is a line of automobiles, sedans and station wagons that were made by Saturn Corporation in Wilmington, Delaware.
+The Saturn L-Series is a line of automobiles, sedans and station wagons that were made by Saturn Corporation in Wilmington, Delaware for 2000–2005 model years.

-Poor sales of the L-series cars caused GM to cancel the line for 2005.
-The first L-series car was built in May 1999, and the last one rolled off the Wilmington line on June 17, 2004, after a short run of 2005 models.
-About 406,300 L-series cars were built in this period.
+Poor sales of the L-Series cars caused GM to cancel the line for 2005.
+The first L-Series car was built in May 1999, and the last one rolled off the Wilmington line on June 17, 2004, after a short run of 2005 models.
+About 406,300 L-Series cars were built in this period.
 The plant was then retooled to build the Pontiac Solstice and Saturn Sky roadsters.

-The replacement for the L series, the Saturn Aura, arrived in August 2006 for the 2007 model-year.
-The Aura was built on the Epsilon platform, also shared by the Pontiac G6, and the Chevrolet Malibu.
+The replacement for the L-Series, the Saturn Aura, arrived in August 2006 for the 2007 model-year.
+The Aura was built on the Epsilon platform, shared with the Pontiac G6, Saab 9-3, and Chevrolet Malibu.